 The following post provides a suggestion of how you could possibly fix a dented aluminum toolbox.
 Bear in mind that Mytee Products offers no guarantee that this procedure will work 100% effectively or that you will still be able to use your toolbox afterward.
 Also, please bear in mind that you need to be extremely careful when you are trying a quick fix to get a dent out and you have no other options.
 Otherwise, you might have to look for a suitable replacement.

 Heat and Force

 Aluminum is a very pliable metal that is easily dented.
 A wayward forklift or a poor backing job can easily dent a toolbox in seconds.
 The keys to getting the dent out are heat and force.

-However, if the dent is too deep for a hammer you could make your life a lot easier if you heat the metal with a blowtorch for as little as 2-3 minutes.
+1. If the dent is too deep for a hammer you could make your life a lot easier, if you heat the metal with a blowtorch for as little as 2-3 minutes.
 Heating the aluminum will also reduce the chances of breaking welds or cracking the metal at the site of the dent.